EBAX1/DATA533_Lab2/README.md

 Methods:

-All methods from Graph class
+Inherits all methods from Graph class and adds the following:

 adjMatrix
 - Input: None